-The business address for each of ENBD's directors is c/o Emirates NBD Bank PJSC, Baniyas Road, Deira, P.O.
-Box 777, Dubai, UAE.
+The business address for each of ENBD's directors is c/o ENBDPJSC, Baniyas Road, Deira, P.O.
+Box 777, Dubai, United Arab Emirates.

-No member of the Board has any actual or potential conflict of interest between his duties to ENBD and his private interests or other duties.
+No member of ENBD's board of directors has any actual or potential conflict of interest between his duties to ENBD and his private interests or other duties.